 Here is a look at a few of the biggest features in this month’s release.
 For a full list of bug fixes and improvements please refer to the download pages in the links above.

-Save in the PostScript 3.0 Graphics Format
+Export Word to PostScript 3.0 Graphics Format

-Postscript is a page description language known for its wide use in the electronic and desktop publishing areas.
-For this reason it is often referred to as “the printer language” as it has become the de facto standard for printing quality output.
+PostScript is a page description language known for its wide use in the electronic and desktop publishing areas.
+For this reason, it is often referred to as “the printer language” as it has become the de facto standard for printing quality output.

 Aspose.Words for .NET and Java now supports saving directly to PostScript format (this format is not supported in Aspose.Words for Android as it does not support printing yet).
 This format provides an opportunity for users to improve printing performance even further by avoiding the printing framework of the platform which can add unnecessary overhead when printing via traditional means.
-With support for saving directly to PostScript these commands can be sent directly to the printer.
+With support for saving directly to PostScript, these commands can be sent directly to the printer.

 To save a document in PostScript format simply save a document using the Document.Save method in the regular fashion and use a “.ps” file extension.
 You can also use the SaveFormat.Ps enumeration and the PsSaveOptions class which provides the standard rendering options when saving a document.